-As we embark on our discussion about this subject matter, we should be reminded of the fact that wealth in itself or lack of it does not determine one's fate in the life hereafter.
+As we embark on our discussion about this subject matter, we should be reminded of the fact that wealth in itself or lack thereof does not determine one's fate in the life hereafter.
 The determining factor as to where one spends eternity is how one acquires and uses the material wealth or how one conducts himself (herself) while at the other end of the spectrum.

-In the parable of the rich man and poor Lazarus, our Lord and Savior emphasizes what we've just stated above, on one hand, and, on the other, He gives us a glimpse into eternal life, mainly, the two states (conditions) which await us: eternal happiness or eternal torment.
+In the parable of the rich man and poor Lazarus, our Lord and Savior emphasizes what we've just stated above, on one hand, and, gives us a glimpse into eternal life, mainly, the two states (conditions) which await us: eternal happiness or eternal torment, on the other.